-Benvenuto Cellini, florentine artist, began to work to the Perseus in August 1545 and its realization will hold him occupied for approximately nine years, the statue was commissioned to him from Cosimo I, after his appointment as Duke of the city.
+The famous bronze statue of Perseus is located under the left arch of the Loggia della Signoria.
+Benvenuto Cellini, a Florentine artist, began working on the work in August 1545 and its construction would keep him busy for about nine years.
+The statue was commissioned by Cosimo I, after his installation as Duke of the city.

-On April 27, 1554, to the amazement of the Florentines, and put in Piazza della Signoria, under the Loggia, close to the statue of “Giuditta” of Donatello and little far away from the “David” of Michelangelo who, in those years, were all in Piazza della Signoria (now they are respectively in Palazzo Vecchio and in the Gallery of the Academy (Galleria dell’Accademia)).
+On April 27, 1554, to the amazement of the Florentines, the statue was inaugurated and placed in Piazza della Signoria, under the Loggia dei Lanzi.
+Its place was next to the statue of Donatello’s “Giuditta” and not far from Michelangelo’s “David” which, in those years, were all located in Piazza della Signoria.
+Now these statues are respectively in Palazzo Vecchio and in the Gallery of the Academy (Galleria dell’Accademia).

-The mythological figure of Perseus comes from Greek mythology, Perseus borned from the union of Danae with Giove, the boy later on was collected with his mother in a basket adrift from the king Polidette.
+The mythological figure of Perseus comes from Greek mythology, Perseus borned from the union of Danae with Giove.
+The boy later on was collected with his mother in a basket adrift from the king Polidette.
 Which, wishing to marry Danae, sent Perseus cunningly to fight Medusa, hoping in the dead of the boy.

 These instead not only gained and beheaded Medusa, but in the return travel he freed also Andromeda from a horrible monster and returned to house murdered king Polidette.
-The statue of Perseus that holding the head of Medusa, monster with snakes in the place of hair, must serve as warning to the enemies of Cosimo I, it represents in fact the affirmation of the Duke that “cut” the republican experiences, represented from Medusa.
+The statue of Perseus that holding the head of Medusa, monster with snakes in the place of hair, must serve as warning to the enemies of Cosimo I. It represents in fact the affirmation of the Duke that “cut” the republican experiences, represented from Medusa.

-The statue is 5,19 m. (comprised the base) tall, the base is of marble, and is supplied of niches in which Cellini has placed the bronze statues of Mercury, Minerve, Jupiter and Danae (the bronze statues are copies, the origianals are today conserved in the Museum of Bargello).
+The statue is 5,19 m. (comprised the base) tall.
+The base is of marble, and is supplied of niches in which Cellini has placed the bronze statues of Mercury, Minerve, Jupiter and Danae (the bronze statues are copies, the origianals are today conserved in the Museum of Bargello).
 Cellini, reproduced in the posterior side of the helmet of Perseus his bearded self-portrait and on the Perseo’s shoulder-belt, he signed the work with his name.